 MIN 551.
-Homiletics and Worship.
+Introduction to Worship and Preaching.
 (3 h)

 This course provides instruction in the preparation and delivery of sermons in the context of worship.
 Attention is given to the history of Christian preaching, to techniques of effective biblical interpretation for preaching, and to the development of a theology of proclamation.
 P-BIB 521 or 541.